NREL/PVade/README.md

     ```bash
     conda activate my_env_name
     ```
-2. From within your activate Conda environment, a simulation can be executed with:
+2. From within your activated Conda environment, a simulation can be executed with:
     ```bash
     python pvade_main.py --command_line_arg value
     ```